WhatsApp

 Two block with perm

 A cold perm on the top section adds natural wave and texture, making the two block dramatically easier to style.
 Instead of blow-drying and using a curling iron every morning, you towel-dry, apply a light styling product, and go.
 The perm handles the shape.
 This combination — two block cut plus cold perm on top — is one of the most popular services at Korean salons for men.
+See our full Korean perm guide for men for details, or if it's your first perm, start with our first-timer's perm guide.

 Who suits a two block?